lyndon025/playtested/src/content/article/2023-07-06-a-new-captain-tsubasa-game-for-mobile--cbt-impressions---captain-tsubasa-ace.md

 ---
-title: "A new Captain Tsubasa game for mobile! | CBT Impressions - CAPTAIN TSUBASA: ACE"
+author: lyndonguitar
+category: Review
-description: "CAPTAIN TSUBASA: ACE is centered around participating in soccer matches wherein you control the entire team: Making passes, tackling, defending, and trying to score a goal.
-Just a typical soccer video game like FIFA with a touch of anime action, arcadeyness, and simplicity to it."
+description: 'CAPTAIN TSUBASA: ACE is centered around participating in soccer matches wherein you control the entire team: Making passes, tackling, defending, and trying to score a goal.
+Just a typical soccer video game like FIFA with a touch of anime action, arcadeyness, and simplicity to it.'
+featured: false
 pubDate: 2023-07-06
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "captain-tsubasa:-ace"]
+tags:
-featured: false
+- taptap
+- captain-tsubasa:-ace
-thumb: ""
+thumb: ''
+title: 'A new Captain Tsubasa game for mobile! | CBT Impressions - CAPTAIN TSUBASA:
+  ACE'
 ---

 CAPTAIN TSUBASA: ACE is centered around participating in soccer matches wherein you control the entire team: Making passes, tackling, defending, and trying to score a goal.
 Just a typical soccer video game like FIFA with a touch of anime action, arcadeyness, and simplicity to it.